avnik/CV/CV.md

 Notes
 -----
+* Have EU work permit, can work as staff member (remote) or as independent contractor (b2b contract).

-References are available upon request.
+* References are available upon request.